Luis3605/FinancialTracker/README.md

-This README provides an overview of the Financial Tracker application, how to use it, and outlines potential future features to enhance its functionality.
-Users and developers can easily understand its purpose and how they can get involved in the project.
+This README describes the Financial Tracker program, including how to use it and what features could be added in the future to make it more functional.
+Both developers and users can quickly grasp the project's goals and how to participate in it.